pivotal/docs-tap/install.md

 2. Gather the values schema.

-3. Populate the `values.yaml`, using the following sample `values.yaml` as a guide:
+3. Create a `cnr-values.yaml`, using the following sample as a guide:

-    Sample `values.yaml` for Cloud Native Runtimes:
+    Sample `cnr-values.yaml` for Cloud Native Runtimes:

     ```
     ---